 NHS England has a statutory duty to conduct performance assessments of CCGs to assess their capability, ensure that they are complying with statutory responsibilities and are also performing in a way that is delivering improvements in care to patients.
-This is performed through the NHS System Oversight Framework, an aligned approach developed by NHSE/I which places an emphasis on system performance across ICSs and in ensuring consistent expectations of their constituent organisations.
+This duty is enacted through the NHS System Oversight Framework (SOF), an approach which recognises and supports system working and places a greater emphasis on system performance.